View Roger Galatas's Obituary on YourHoustonNews.com and share memories

 Funeral services will be held on September 6, 2019 at 3:00 p.m. at The Woodlands United Methodist Church located at 2200 Lake Woodlands Drive, The Woodlands, Texas 77380.
 A private burial service will follow at Forest Park Cemetery located at 18000 Interstate 45 South, The Woodlands, Texas 77384.

 In lieu of flowers, please consider making a contribution to the Conroe ISD Education Foundation that offers scholarships to students in Conroe ISD who want to be teachers.
-It also offers scholarships to current teachers and employees in CISD who want to further their education.
+It also offers scholarships to current teachers and employees in Conroe ISD who want to further their education.